 THE ECONOMY STUPID

 Hamish McRae in the Independent: Like the redoubtable Antony Hilton in the Evening Standard, he did warn of the un-sustainability of pre-2008 and was also not convinced that we had a double dip but is also not convinced that the current recovery is very sustainable, but again thinks it is better than nothing.
 He is not as strident as Mr Hilton and tend to hedge his bets a bit, but he does some great analysis of the UK and worldwide economic issues.

 Like the Evening Standard and because they have the same bearded owner, the Independent has now gone all Drupal funkey on us as well, and so each author has their very own Feed which I have burnt to Feedburner for Email Alerts

 FEEDLY AND POCKET TAGS

-I may also add the odd article to the categories above from the likes of the aforementioned Antony Hilton from the Standard or Independent Voices from the likes of Yasmin Alibhai-Brown, Matthew Norman or Emily Ashton from Buzzfeed, Maria Hyde from The Guardian or a tweet from Billy Bragg, Bonnie Greer or Brian Moore via Feedly and IFTTT simply by adding an article to a board.
-It can be done on just about any device, and it is pretty amazing that with these two brilliant free services* you can easily share an article to multiple blogs/social media.
-The board tags will add articles to the relevant categories in moonblogsfromsyb that will then send the article on to Facebook and Twitter and even the Google+ page via Hootsuite (though this can now be done directly in WordPress)
+I may also add the odd article to the categories above from the likes of the aforementioned Antony Hilton from the Standard or Independent Voices from the likes of Ben Chu, Yasmin Alibhai-Brown, Matthew Norman or Maria Hyde from The Guardian via Pocket and IFTTT.
+It can be done on just about any device, and it is pretty amazing that with these two brilliant free services you can easily share an article to multiple blogs/social media.
+The tags will add articles to the relevant categories in moonblogsfromsyb that will then send the article on to Facebook and Twitter and even the Google+ page via Hootsuite (though this can now be done directly in WordPress)